NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/feeds/feed_synchronization.md

 ### Performing full resync

-The Anchore Engine can be instructed to flush the current feed data and perform a full synchronization.
+The Nextlinux Engine can be instructed to flush the current feed data and perform a full synchronization.

-Under normal circumstances this operation should not be required since the Anchore Engine performs regular incremental sync.
+Under normal circumstances this operation should not be required since the Nextlinux Engine performs regular incremental sync.

 This process may take anywhere from  10 to 60 minutes depending on the speed of your network connection.